 A faecal source identification strategy is used to determine the most efficient route to identify the likely sources of faecal contamination and includes a decision tree outlining the steps for obtaining the most relevant information for the least financial outlay.

 Our expertise can help staff with water management responsibilities within local government authorities to manage and reduce water pollution levels.
+Our methods are tailored to the source of faecal contamination, type of waterway, and other factors, so please get in touch with our scientists and they will help develop a suitable and cost-effective approach.
 For enquiries contact: firstname.lastname@example.org

 A range of microorganisms is present in faeces, which are specific to their animal hosts.
 Total DNA is extracted from a water sample and the sample is examined using the polymerase chain reaction (PCR) for DNA from source-specific organisms.
 The presence of certain microorganisms indicates the source of the faecal contamination.
 Assays specific for humans, herbivores, dogs and wildfowl are available.